New

 Car dealers don’t make money from selling cars

-The frontend of the deal is everything that happens when you are working with the salesperson.
-The backend of the deal is everything that happens after the salesperson is out of the picture, and the Finance Manager steps into the picture.
+The front-end of the deal is everything that happens when you are working with the salesperson.
+The back-end of the deal is everything that happens after the salesperson is out of the picture, and the Finance Manager steps into the picture.

 In theory, you can have a used car sale with no frontend profit and a lot of backend profit.
 Or you could have a new car deal with a lot of frontend profit and no backend profit.
 Or, vice versa.

-The MSRP of a car, as well as any applicable charges and fees (i.e. destination charges) are listed on every new vehicle’s Monroney sticker.
+The manufacturer’s suggested retail price (MSRP) of a car, as well as any applicable charges and fees (i.e. destination charges) are listed on every new vehicle’s Monroney sticker.
 The Monroney sticker provides you with a line-by-line overview of what is included on every new car sold in the United States.
-In addition to the window sticker, you may also see an addendum sticker placed on the car if the dealer has added additional accessories or charges.
+You may also see an addendum placed on the car if the dealer has added additional accessories or charges.
+Luckily, we made it possible to see the window sticker for any car by VIN.

 That means if you’re looking to buy a new Kia, and the total price listed on the window sticker is $18,000, there may only be $360 in profit built into the sale of that car.
 However, on the other end of the spectrum, a $150,000 Mercedes-Benz could have upwards of $15,000+ profit built into its list price.

 On average, there is typically somewhere between $1,500 and $3,000 of margin built into used cars prices.
-If you want to learn more about how much dealers markup used cars, you should read this in depth blog post, or watch the video below.

-During my career, I sold cars where we lost thousands of dollars on the frontend.
+During my career, I sold cars where we lost thousands of dollars on the front-end.
 Why did I let the customer get such a good deal?
 We did it in order to hit our monthly volume sales objectives from the manufacturer.
 Remember what I said before?
 Car dealerships are a lot like grocery stores, they depend on volume.
 That reality couldn’t be more true when dealers are incentivized to sell more cars with less profit built into each sale by the manufacturer.

 It is in attaining these monthly, quarterly, and annual sales objectives that car dealers can make money from selling cars.
-Crazy, isn’t it?

 Why do manufacturers wave millions of dollars in front of dealerships to get them to take losing deals to hit their volume objectives?
 As with all “goals” or incentive plans, there is a psychological answer and a practical answer.